-The 1970s was a titillating time for Auburn’s High School Relations Office.
+The 1970s was a wild ride for Auburn’s High School Relations Office.

 First there was 1974 Glomerata.
-Copies of Auburn’s yearbook were customarily sent to every high school in the state.
-But that year pages 54 and 55 had to go under the scissors to have their breasts removed.
+Copies of Auburn’s yearbook were customarily sent to every high school in the state; it couldn’t happen that year until pages 54 and 55 went under the scissors.
 Five years later, High School Relations censors were up against a similar issue, this time in the form of the detailed comic of campus life serving as Auburn’s recruitment poster, particularly the six bros scoping out an obviously bra-less coed.

 Graphic from Oct.
 4, 1979 issue of The Auburn Plainsman.